weecology/lab-manual/Portal-Plant-Census.md

 ### To Buy:
 * spray paint to mark stakes (two colors)
-* hardware cloth?  -- we have one or two 2'x10' rolls already.
+* hardware cloth -- we have one or two 2'x10' rolls already.
 1/4" mesh. will need 3'x10' rolls for burying
 * flashing
 * steel cable
 * fence stretcher